jerome-nexedi/slapos.toolbox/slapos/resiliencytest/README.txt

+This module is used to test resiliency stack for different Software Releases.
+To be specific, it tests:
+ * The replication mechanism between main instance, pbs and clone and the specific behavior of the resilient Software Release.
+ * The takeover mechanism.

 This module is supposed to be launched from the "test" instance of a resilient service (usually deployed using "test" software type).